Institute of Criminal Justice Studies

 - Qualifications: B.Sc.
 (Hons), M.Sc., Ph.D (University of Plymouth)

-- Role Title: Learning Development Tutor (Research Skills)
+- Role Title: Learning Development Tutor (Research Skills) - (on maternity leave)

 - Address: St George's Building, 141 High Street, Portsmouth PO1 2HY